-An accepted student may request, in writing, to the Assistant Dean/Director of Admission of SHS a deferral of the entrance date for a maximum of one year.
+An accepted student may request, in writing, to the Assistant Dean/Director of Admission of SNHS a deferral of the entrance date for a maximum of one year.
 The student must indicate what he/she will do in the interim.
 If granted a deferral, a nonrefundable enrollment deposit is required by the date stated in the letter of admission to ensure enrollment.
 International students will be considered on an individual basis due to immigration issues.
 Since the Dietetic Internship program requires placement for a specific year, interns are not eligible for a deferral.
+Deferrals are designed for accepted students wishing to delay the start of their program; are approved by the Office of Admission.